-12.4.1.9 Synchronous Master Reception Set-up:
+12.4.1.8 Synchronous Master Reception Setup:

 - Initialize the SPBRGH, SPBRG register pair for the appropriate baud rate.
-Set or clear the BRGH and BRG16 bits, as required, to achieve the desired baud rate. - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC. - 3.
-Ensure bits CREN and SREN are clear. - If interrupts are desired, set the RCIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 5.
+Set or clear the BRGH and BRG16 bits, as required, to achieve the desired baud rate. - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC. - Ensure bits CREN and SREN are clear. - If using interrupts, set the GIE and PEIE bits of the INTCON register and set RCIE. - 5.
 If 9-bit reception is desired, set bit RX9. - Start reception by setting the SREN bit or for continuous reception, set the CREN bit. - Interrupt flag bit RCIF will be set when reception of a character is complete.
 An interrupt will be generated if the enable bit RCIE was set. - Read the RCSTA register to get the ninth bit (if enabled) and determine if any error occurred during reception. - Read the 8-bit received data by reading the RCREG register. - If an overrun error occurs, clear the error by either clearing the CREN bit of the RCSTA register or by clearing the SPEN bit which resets the EUSART.